A quiet movement has been happening.

-Two indigenous church planting movements reached out to the Saura people and today – almost 200,000 are baptized believers; 60% of the population!
+Two indigenous church planting movements reached out to the Saura people, and today there are almost 200,000 baptized believers; 60% of the population!
 Almost every one of the small villages in the valleys and on the steep hills of Saura has a church.

 Barefoot and wearing a ragged t-shirt, Krishna explained how desperate the last two years had been.
-In 2017 the rains did not come; the streams dried up and the rice crops failed.
+In 2017, the rains did not come; the streams dried up and the rice crops failed.
 Thousands of people left the villages to find whatever work they could in the closest cities.
-But work for the Saura people is very limited.
-In their desperation they were taken advantage of and paid next to nothing.
+But work for the Saura people was very limited.
+In their desperation, they were taken advantage of and paid next to nothing.

-The next year, two cyclones hit before harvest.
-They destroyed all the crops they had to live on.
-Seeing no possible way out, many farmers in Odissa state committed suicide.
-Leaving their families to fend for themselves.
+The next year, two cyclones hit before harvest, destroying all the crops.
+Seeing no possible way out, many farmers in Odissa state committed suicide, and their families had to fend for themselves.
 It seemed utterly hopeless.

+The early results were very encouraging!
 Krishna showed me the incredible results of his work.
-There were two fields.
-One field, planted using traditional farming, didn’t show a single cob of corn.
-The other, using conservation agriculture, every stalk had a cob on it.
+He had two fields; one was planted using traditional farming and didn’t show a single cob of corn.
+The other, using conservation agriculture, displayed every stalk with a cob.

-But it was what I saw next that was even more impressive.
+But what I saw next that was even more impressive.

 One pastor we spoke to said “This training has led to a change in everyone’s lifestyle.
 It’s an attitude change.
 We saw ourselves as victims of poverty, but now we help each other.
 Villages without the savings groups are dead villages… every village needs these.”

-The transformation we are witnessing is incredible… and Christ is moving within these communities!
+The transformation we are witnessing is incredible—Christ is moving within these communities!

-Before I left, Krishna and his pastor took me to their small humble church in the middle of the village.
-There were no benches, everyone had to sit on the floor.
-It was too small to fit everyone.
-They are going to build a bigger one, but are praying for a good year of crop production.
+Before I left, Krishna and his pastor took me to their small church in the middle of the village.
+There were no benches and everyone had to sit on the floor.
+It was too small to fit everyone, and they are going to build a bigger one but are praying for a good year of crop production.